Canon M50 vs Nikon D3100

 It is notable that the M50 has a microphone port, which is missing on the D3100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the D3100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3100 was succeeded by the Nikon D3200.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.
+Both the M50 and the D3100 have been discontinued, but can regularly be found used on eBay.
+The D3100 was replaced by the Nikon D3200, while the M50 was followed by the Canon M50 Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon M50 better than the Nikon D3100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.